- Sabbatical Anyone?

 Larry Nelson, Board Member, Canadian Council of Christian Charities

-Larry’s term on the board ended in September, but he was on the board in 2008 when the board gave me a three month sabbatical to be taken after my 7th year and when it approved my sabbatical plans last summer.
+Larry’s term on the board ended in September, but he was on the board in 2008 when the board gave me a three-month sabbatical to be taken after my 7th year and when it approved my sabbatical plans last summer.
 He was also the person who asked me the really insightful questions that led me to design the sabbatical that I did.
 Larry invests his time heavily in developing young leaders (and even the not-so-young like me).
 I have heard many people sing his praises for helping them grow in their leadership.
-Larry is a senior associate today with Hutchinson Group, a placement agency specializing in Christian ministries.
+Larry is a senior associate today with Nelson / Kraft, a placement agency specializing in Christian ministries.

 There is often a lot of debate at the board table regarding the wisdom and value of sabbaticals for senior staff.
 Often when you hear someone has gone on sabbatical it is code words for the fact that the individual has burned out and needs time off to recoup.
 How much better it would be if boards were proactive and recognized that after a period of years it may be wise to give their leader time to refresh…not only rest, but revitalize.